Bringing expertise to you

 Dal Innovates provides opportunities for students to explore and experience innovation and entrepreneurship and develop knowledge, skills and attitudes necessary to translate new ideas into innovations, including the Lab2Market program.
 Dal Innovates supports four "sandboxes" hosted by different faculties that foster pathways to innovation and bring together multidisciplinary teams to creatively solve problems.

-Among the online workshops offered by Dalhousie Libraries are a series of Research Bootcamps tailored to graduate students to help develop skills in conducting online research, writing literature reviews, source citation and more.
+Among the online workshops offered by Dalhousie Libraries are a series of Research Bootcamps tailored to graduate students to help develop skills in conducting online research, writing literature reviews, source citations and more.

 Dalhousie Studying for Success